Venezuelan coups d'état: April 2002 coup d'état

-The President orders the activation of Plan Ávila to control the situation, but this order is ignored by military commanders who demand the president's resignation.
-Minutes after the order, President Chávez called for calm in the population on a national radio and television channel; For their part, the private media decided to divide the screen, an action considered by them as an act of journalistic response to the events.
+The president ordered the activation of Plan Ávila to control the situation, but this order was ignored by military commanders, who demanded the president's resignation.
+Minutes after the order, President Chávez called for calm in the population on a national radio and television channel.
+For their part, the private media decided to divide the screen, an action they considered a journalistic response to the events.
 While on one screen the President was seen in total calm, on the second screen the chaos caused by the shootings that occurred in Caracas was shown.

-In the evening hours of the same April 11, the Minister of Defense, General in Chief Lucas Rincón, announced the request and subsequent acceptance of the resignation of President Hugo Chávez.
-In the early hours of April 12 at the Miraflores Palace, Hugo Chávez surrenders to the insurgent military and is fired by his ministers and other Palace workers; then he is taken to military installations located in Caracas.
-A few minutes after Chávez's arrest, Pedro Carmona Estanga announces to the country on national television that President Chávez has resigned, and that the military have asked him to lead a Provisional Government until free elections where the new Government is elected.
-Constitutional.
+In the evening hours of 11 April, the Minister of Defense, General in Chief Lucas Rincón, announced the request and subsequent acceptance of the resignation of President Hugo Chávez.
+In the early hours of 12 April at the Miraflores Palace, Hugo Chávez surrendered to the insurgent military then was taken to military installations located in Caracas.
+A few minutes after Chávez's arrest, Pedro Carmona Estanga announced to the country on national television that President Chávez had resigned, and that the military had asked him to lead a provisional government until free elections to elect a new constitutional government.
 However, President Chávez later stated that he never signed his resignation and that he was kidnapped.

-On the afternoon of the 12th, the president of the federation of business associations, Pedro Carmona Estanga, supported by the insurgent military and various sectors of civil society, assumes the Presidency of the Republic through a controversial and illegal decree that dismissed all executive officials that made up the national public powers (TSJ, CNE, National Assembly of Venezuela, Prosecutor's Office, Ombudsman, Comptroller's Office, Ministries) and local (mayors, governors, deputies to municipal and state parliaments) from their positions and also allowed the Provisional Government appoint the new members of all the previous positions; It also changed the name of the country from "Bolivarian Republic of Venezuela" to "Republic of Venezuela" and committed the Provisional Government to convene free, secret and universal general elections for all elected positions and also promised to hand over power to the new Government.
-Constitutional Court resulting from said elections and to be accountable to it.
+On the afternoon of the 12th, the president of the federation of business associations, Pedro Carmona Estanga, supported by the insurgent military and various sectors of civil society, assumed the presidency through a controversial and illegal decree that dismissed all executive officials that made up the national public powers (TSJ, CNE, National Assembly of Venezuela, Prosecutor's Office, Ombudsman, Comptroller's Office, Ministries) and local (mayors, governors, deputies to municipal and state parliaments) from their positions and also allowed the provisional government to appoint the new members of all the previous positions; It also changed the name of the country from "Bolivarian Republic of Venezuela" to "Republic of Venezuela" and committed the provisional government to convene free, secret and universal general elections for all elected positions and also promised to hand over power to the new government.
+The Constitutional Court resulting from said elections and to be accountable to it.
 The decree was called the Act of Constitution of the Government of Democratic Transition and National Unity, which was signed by 400 people who were present at the Miraflores Palace, and supported more by the insurgent military.